-GCC offers FREE training for qualified candidates in basic and advanced manufacturing—online training is available too, for beginners and for continuing professional development!
+GCC offers training for qualified candidates in basic and advanced manufacturing—online training is available too, for beginners and for continuing professional development!
 New sessions begin regularly.
 Some employment and education restrictions may apply; join us for an info session to find out if you are eligible!

 Sessions are offered several times a year

 Take the first step and join us for an info session!
 RSVP online above.

 A 4-week intro series that prepares you for positions in metal, plastics and food industries such as:

 - Shipping & Receiving Clerk